Hi! I’m Juan Francisco Saldarriaga.

 I am a Computational Designer at Google, currently working on Delve.
 Previously, I was the Senior Data & Design Researcher at the Brown Institute for Media Innovation at Columbia University.

-I do research at the intersection of data, GIS, urbanism, architecture and the humanities and I teach graduate level seminars on mapping, advanced GIS and data visualization.
-In the past I’ve worked as a research scholar at the Spatial Information Design Lab, an architectural designer for Carlos Zapata Studio and D.G.T.
-Architects, and as the GIS project coordinator for the Catholic Charities.
-You can also find me on Twitter @juanfrans and on Github at github.com/juanfrans.
-Or email me here.
+I work at the intersection of data, visualization, urbanism, and the humanities, and I teach graduate level workshops and seminars on mapping, advanced GIS and data visualization.
+I’ve also worked as a research scholar at the Center for Spatial Research and the Spatial Information Design Lab, as an architectural designer for Carlos Zapata Studio and D.G.T.
+Architects, and as the GIS project coordinator for the Catholic Charities of New York.

-These are some of my projects.
+Here are some of my projects.
 In time, more will be added.